rustic-rs/rustic/README.md

  * file/dir permissions have different format in go and rust (but the important information is identical)

 Current limitations:
- * No repo initialization implemented; create a repo with restic and use it with rustic
- * Missing commands, e.g.: init, key, mount, copy, dump, find, forget, prune
+ * Missing commands, e.g.: mount, copy, dump, find
- * Backup location, backup source and restore destinations only on local file system
+ * Backup source and restore destinations only on local file system
+ * Backup backends: So far only local disc and REST backends supported (others using rclone as REST backend)
- * Runs only on linux
+ * Runs so far only on linux; help appreciated to add support for other OSes
- * No parallel repo access implemented (no locking; duplicate blobs are not supported)
- * Not speed optimized (and no cache implemented)
+ * Not much speed optimized (and no cache implemented)
  * ... and many more